-You are responsible for all the material in the lectures.
+You are responsible for all the material in the lectures and problem sets.
 Partial notes will be available on the class webpage before each lecture.
-I recommend that you print these out before hand and fill in the missing information.
+I recommend that you print these out before hand and fill in the missing information as we go.
 I'll do my best to avoid typos but you're responsible for the correct material.
 I want you to understand the material instead of simply memorizing it.
-If you miss a lecture, borrow someone's notes.
+The audio and material projected on the screen will supposedly be podcasted.
+If you miss a lecture, watch the podcast or borrow someone's notes.
 Discussion Sessions are optional but recommended.